codio/tutorial_yo_angular/annotations.md

 #Making the Add button work
 If you click the Add button currently, nothing will happen - let’s change that.

 `ng-submit` binds an angular expression to the onsubmit event of the form.
 If no action attribute is applied to the form, it also prevents the default browser behaviour.
-In our example we’ve added an angular expression of ‘addTodo()’.
+In our example we’ve added an angular expression of `addTodo()`.

 The following `addTodo` function pushes new todo items onto the existing todo items array and then clears the text input field.
 Let's add the following code inside the existing code